2023 Toronto mayoral by-election: By-election process

 Under the City of Toronto Act, Toronto City Council must declare the office of mayor vacant following Tory's resignation.
 Within 60 days, a by-law must be passed to set up a by-election.
 A nomination period for candidates occurs, lasting a minimum of 30 and maximum of 60 days after the formal declaration of a by-election and ends 45 days before the election.
 The by-election is projected to cost the city approximately $13 million to run.
+Municipal elections in Toronto are non-partisan, and are held under first-past-the-post voting.

-The City Clerk's Office announced that it would recommend the nomination period open on April 3, 2023, and close on May 12, with the by-election will be held on June 26.
-The dates are tentative pending council approval during its March 29-31 session.
+The City Clerk's Office announced that it would recommend the nomination period open on April 3, 2023, and close on May 12, with the by-election to be held on June 26.
+The office of mayor was formally declared vacant during the March 29 city council meeting and a by-law was passed to confirm the by-election.

+The number of candidates led to suggestion that the barrier to entry be increased.

+Mayoral debates

+Over 10 mayoral debates took place during the campaign.
+A planned debate at OCAD University (in collaboration with 60 Toronto residents' associations) scheduled to take place on June 1, 2023, was cancelled after threats were made to candidates prior to the event.
+A planned debate on climate action at the University of Toronto School of the Environment scheduled to take place on June 5, 2023, was cancelled due to scheduling conflicts.

 Candidates

-Declared

-Blake Acton, retired police officer and fourth-place finisher in the 2022 mayoral election.

-Ana Bailão, former deputy mayor of Toronto (2017–2022) and former city councillor for Davenport (2010–2022).

-Chloe Brown, third-place finisher in the 2022 mayoral election.

-Kevin Clarke, perennial candidate and ninth-place finisher in the 2022 mayoral election.

-Frank D'Angelo, entrepreneur in the food, restaurant and entertainment industries.